TheCrazyGM/hive-nectar/docs/configuration.rst

 Configuration
 *************

-The pysteem library comes with its own local configuration database that stores information like
+The hive-nectar library comes with its own local configuration database that stores information like

 * API node URLs